 RNIB’s resources for learning and teaching braille include braille reading schemes, teachers’ handbooks, braille primer and guides to using UEB for maths, science and music.
 You’ll also find braillers, braille stationery, brailon and labelling materials.

-In the learning section of RNIB’s shop you’ll find embossing paper, geometry mats, talking calculators and tactile rulers.
+In the children and learning section of RNIB’s shop you’ll find embossing paper, geometry mats, talking calculators and tactile rulers.

 You’ll find links to lots of classroom resources and information about sourcing reading materials on the curriculum resources page of RNIB’s web pages for education professionals.
 These are handy links to share with school staff.